I licensed several products to companies in the past, so I can tell you how to have a manufacturer or retailer bring your idea to market.

-Later, when you license your idea to a manufacturer, you can negotiate terms that require them to get the patent, and to include your name on it as the inventor.
+Later, when you license your idea to a manufacturer, you can negotiate terms that require them to get the patent and to include your name on it as the inventor.

 Many inventors kill their own deals because they don't appreciate how much the manufacturer is risking.

 They don’t take into account that these companies are inundated with inventors calling all the time.
 For this reason, many companies don’t accept open innovation opportunities.

-It’s important to check their website and search for information on “open innovation” to see if they offer that opportunity.
+It’s helpful to check their website and search for information on “open innovation” to see if they offer that opportunity.
 At least you’ll know they are the ones who are interested in looking at ideas from outside their company.

 If you do get as far as negotiating, you need to accept an agreement that works for both of you.
-It needs to benefit the manufacturer more than it benefits you.
+It needs to benefit the manufacturer more than it serves you.

 Too many inventors do not realize this fact of life.
 Remember that the manufacturer is risking everything.